 JMU Major: Modern Foreign Languages

-The major is a part of the Department of Foreign Languages, Literatures and Cultures, a program within the College of Arts and Letters.
+The major is a part of the Department of Foreign Languages, Literatures and Cultures, an academic unit within the College of Arts and Letters.

 Culture courses encompass topics such as theatre, art, cinema, and media of the country or region of study.